moraleslazaro/controlcad/README.md

 #### Docker

-If you are using Docker you can build and image with all the tools using:
+If you are using Docker you can build an image with all the tools using:

 `docker build -t local/django .`